juan88ac/foundation_s/README.md

 Getting Started with Theme functions.
 This are the same as `underscores`
 ---------------

+BEFORE START IMPORTANT, VERY IMPORTANT: exclude the foundation js folder when you rename the `_s` if not orbit.js stop working :P

 If you want to keep it simple, head over to http://underscores.me and generate your `_s` based theme from there.
 You just input the name of the theme you want to create, click the "Generate" button, and you get your ready-to-awesomize starter theme.

 If you want to set things up manually, download `_s` from github.
 The first thing you want to do is copy the `_s` directory and change the name to something else — Like, say, `megatherium` — then you'll need to do a three-step find and replace on the name in all the templates.